 - Carry an extra pair of clothing and footwear.
 It is important to keep the feet absolutely clean and dry to avoid any infection.

 - People suffering from diabetes should take special care of their feet.
 Feet often get wet in the rainy season, so wherever you go, keep an extra piece of clothing to wipe your feet in case this happens.
 It is necessary for diabetics to wash their feet after exposure to rain.
+Read more about diabetes foot care tips

 - Avoid walking barefoot and avoid going long distances in slippers or open footwear.